-- 3. Using a power driver, remove the refractory panels brackets (X) and the side refractory panels (Y), and front refractory protectors (AA). - 4.
+- 3. Using a power driver, remove the refractory panels brackets (X) and the side refractory panels (Y). - 4.
 Remove the back refractory panel (Z).

-APPENDIX 8: SECONDARY AIR TUBES AND BAFFLE INSTALLATION
+ANNEXE 9: SECONDARY AIR TUBES AND BAFFLE INSTALLATION

 1. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
 Then lift and insert the left end of the tube into the rear left channel.